British Choirs on the Net

 • Newport Philharmonic Choir, Gwent Formed from a 1988 Welsh National Eisteddfod choir, now 80+ SATB.
 Performs 3 concerts a year, with at least one major work

-• Newstead Abbey Singers, Nottinghamshire: e-mail only: Eleanor Thornley - Chairman.
-A 16 voice chamber choirs performing a wide variety of musical styles from sacred music through unaccompanied madrigals to modern part soings.
+• Newstead Abbey Singers, Nottinghamshire A 16 voice chamber choirs performing a wide variety of musical styles from sacred music through unaccompanied madrigals to modern part soings.
 Whilst our main performances are our mid-summer concert and our carol concert at Wollaton Hall, we also sing at many other local events throughout the year.

 • Nonsuch Singers, London One of London's leading chamber choirs, formed in 1977 by singers from the BBC Symphony Chorus, and now with 25-30 singers performing a wide range of a cappella & accompanied music